Xerby/PropLoad/doc/tutorial.md

 To load properties, you need to create and configure an instance of the [`PropertyLoader`](../src/main/java/ru/xerby/propload/PropertyLoader.java) class.
-The `PropertyLoader` is responsible for loading, validating, and consolidating properties from various sources based on the settings and data from the provided `PropertyRepository`.
-First create `PropertyLoader` passing a `PropertyRepository` to its constructor.
+The `PropertyLoader` is responsible for loading, validating, and consolidating properties from various sources based on the settings and data from the provided `PropertyDictionary`.
+First create `PropertyLoader` passing a `PropertyDictionary` to its constructor.

-`PropertyLoader propertyLoader = new PropertyLoader(propertyRepository);`
+`PropertyLoader propertyLoader = new PropertyLoader(propertyDictionary);`

 Then you can configure it to allow or deny properties specified in a Windows-style command line (e.g., /key), set whether property values can be specified without an equal sign (e.g., "key value"), and more.